-Even though English may be the first language for outbound students, that doesn’t mean they know how to rite properly.
-But we might to do some clean-up on all journals, fixing spelling and grammatical errors to an extent, while not removing the “character” that they contain.
+Even though English may be the first language for outbound students, that doesn’t mean they know how to write properly.
+We might do some clean-up on all journals, fixing spelling and grammatical errors to an extent, while not removing the “character” that they contain.
 However, there are some favors that we would ask, to make our editing process a bit easier.
 A far-from-complete list:

-You will amaze and impress the editor is you can correctly distinguish between there, their, and they’re.
+- You will amaze and impress the editor if you can correctly distinguish between there, their, and they’re.
 This is correct: “They’re on their way over there.”
 This is not: “Their is no way there going to get they’re way.”

 Again, your journal won’t be rejected because of errors, and you’re certainly not going to be graded on these, but the less time we have to spend cleaning up the journals, the more time we have to plan fun activities and other good things for exchange students!